Cast Set For A CHRISTMAS CAROL at Leeds Playhouse

-Leeds Playhouse has announced the cast of its production of Charles Dickens' classic A Christmas Carol.
-Directed by Amy Leach (Animal Farm, Macbeth, Mr Snow, Leeds Playhouse) and adapted by Deborah McAndrew, this festive favourite promises a heartwarming redemptive journey with a host of ghosts and a generous sprinkle of glittering charm.
-This festive feast will play in Leeds Playhouse's epic Quarry Theatre from 20 November 2025 – 17 January 2026.
+The cast has been announced for A Christmas Carol at Leeds Playhouse.
+Reimagined within the woollen industry, this festive favourite promises a heartwarming journey filled with ghosts, generosity and glittering charm.
+Directed by Amy Leach (Animal Farm, Macbeth, Mr Snow, Leeds Playhouse) and adapted by Deborah McAndrew, the production will feature a glorious cast of actor-musicians and original composed music.
+The production will light up Leeds Playhouse's Quarry Theatre from 20 November 2025 – 17 January 2026.

 Director Amy Leach said: “Casting A Christmas Carol has been a joy and I can't wait to work with this brilliant team of actors who will bring festive joy to Leeds this Christmas.
 They are an incredible, multi-talented ensemble including highly skilled singers, dancers and instrumentalists.
 We're also thrilled to have an exceptional team of creatives working on this show and I know that everyone, on and off stage, is going to create something really special together."